shubhamkumar252083/storing_photos_using_sqlite3Database/README.md

       Your email: email@gmail.com
       Your password: emailna3iqv
       Your tenant URL: http://7b32ooj4.localhost/sign-in
+      # note- your can caaept the request by yoursekf to recieve an email.

-4. Visit the provided **Tenant URL** and log in using the credentials from the email:
+5. Visit the provided **Tenant URL** and log in using the credentials from the email:
 🔗 **[http://7b32ooj4.localhost/sign-in](http://7b32ooj4.localhost/sign-in)**